ucsb-cs148-w26/pj10-syllabus-to-cal-3pm/team/matthew.md

-I am a student who is interested in machine learning.
-I want to create an uploader that automates the process of calendar uploading as much as possible without sacraficing accuracy or information.
+Hello, I'm Matthew.
+I like tea and sweet things.

+I plan to create a model that generates calendar events (using the syllabi) to automate the tedious process while maintaining accuracy, structure, and insight.
+As the project develops, I would like the model to personalize the writing style to the individual's preferences.